diegomendezp/Ironhack-lectures-v3/content/module2/01-Week 1/new remote/Day 2/02 - HTTP and how internet works.md

 Applications request many things from the servers:

 1. Request the initial HTML code
-2. Request the CSS file
+2. Request the CSS or JS or other file
 3. Request any images (each file is a separate request)
 4. Request any JavaScript files (file is a separate request)
 5. Request any font files (again, each one its own request)